Mikhy Brochez disclosed list of HIV-positive people in new leak, prison service makes police report

 READ: Police will ‘spare no effort’ to bring Mikhy Farrera Brochez to justice

-Brochez, 32, is at the centre of an investigation into the leak of details belonging to 5,400 Singaporeans diagnosed with HIV from 1985 to January 2013, as well as 8,800 foreigners who were diagnosed from 1985 to December 2011.
+Brochez, 32, is at the centre of an investigation into the leak of details belonging to 14,200 HIV-positive people from Singapore's HIV registry.

 His boyfriend, Singaporean doctor Ler Teck Siang, had access to the HIV registry.